TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/databricks-python.md

 ## **Recommended steps**

-- If you are trying to execute python code make sure you are either running in a python notebook or you specify "%py" as the first line in the cell.
+- If you are trying to execute Python code make sure you are either running in a python notebook or you specify "%py" as the first line in the cell.
-- You cannot use both Python 2 and 3 in the same cluster it is a cluster wide setting, not per notebook.
+- You cannot use both Python 2 and 3 in the same cluster since it is a cluster wide setting and not applied per notebook.
-- Databricks Python runtime is not an Anaconda distribution.
+- Databricks Runtime for Python is not an Anaconda distribution.
 If you want to install an Anaconda distribution on your cluster, follow [this guide](https://docs.azuredatabricks.net/user-guide/faq/anaconda-environment.html).

 ## **Recommended documents**